-When she’s not meeting with her friends, Taïga spends a lot of time with her little brother.
+When Taïga is not meeting with her friends at the pool, she spends a lot of time with her little brother.
 She really enjoys the affection he shows her, putting his chubby arms around her and telling her he loves Tagga.

-‘Once upon a time, in a country far, faaar away…’ Rowan listens with huge eyes, turning the pages and pouring over the pictures as if each time was the first.
+‘Once upon a time, in a country far, faaar away…’ she reads and Rowan listens with huge eyes, turning the pages and pouring over the pictures as if each time was the first.

-When it’s not too warm, they play catch or hide-and-seek.
-Rowan loves trying to escape her, screaming with terrified glee.
+Before the day gets too warm, they play catch or hide-and-seek.
+Rowan loves when she chases after him.
+He runs as fast as he can trying to escape her, screaming with terrified glee.

-But after having jumped out from behind a pillar, poor Rowan got so scared he fell over and started crying.
-It didn’t last though.
+But when Taïga one day decided to surprise him by jumping out in front of him from her hiding place behind a pillar, poor Rowan got so scared he fell over and started crying.

-They play with his train, puzzles and Play-Doh.
-But most of all Rowan loves to build castles.
-Or rather; with angelic patience, Taïga builds and Rowan destroys…
+They play with his trains, with puzzles and Play-Doh.
+But most of all Rowan loves to build castles with his construction blocks.
+Or rather – Taïga builds with angelic patience only to have Rowan destroy her creations…

 ‘Look, Rowan.
 Just one more over here.
 Put it up here… No I said – here! … Nooo…’